BriefFiniteElementNet/BFE.Net.devdocs/docs/gettingstarted/createTestProj.rst

 .. figure:: ../images/vs-prgcs-codes.png
    :align: center

-then we start debug by pressign F5 key or "Debug" menu, then "Start Debugging". console window should show up like this:
+Then we start debug by pressign F5 key or "Debug" menu, then "Start Debugging". console window should show up like this:

 .. figure:: ../images/testapp-console.png
    :align: center